kwila-cloud/karriba/docs/DRAFT-DESIGN.md

-# Design Document: Precision Pesticide Application Tracker
+# Design Document: Karriba Application Tracker

 ## 1. Executive Summary

-This document outlines the design specifications for Precision Pesticide, a mobile application system that enables drone pesticide operators to efficiently record and manage pesticide applications.
+This document outlines the design specifications for Karriba, a mobile application system that enables drone pesticide operators to efficiently record and manage pesticide applications.
 The solution consists of a Flutter-based mobile frontend for Android tablets and a Python-based backend for data processing and PDF generation.
 The application will capture all required regulatory data points, generate standardized PDF reports using PyPDF, and operate with minimal internet connectivity in accordance with local-first principles.

 ## 2. Project Values

-The design of Precision Pesticide adheres to the following core values:
+The design of Karriba adheres to the following core values:

 **Open Source**: Both the Flutter frontend and Python backend will be fully open source, allowing for community contributions and transparent development.
 This dual-technology approach leverages the strengths of both ecosystems.